‘Alaskan Bush People’ Rainy Brown Sings Taylor Swift’s Song To Haters

 Some fans continue to tell her to ignore the negative people because most of them are just seeking attention.
 Giving them that attention makes them satisfied.
 Other fans tell her to just continue being herself and that she is doing well in handling criticism.

 The Alaskan Bush People star was recently criticized for a having a grammar error in one of her social media posts.
 A user commented that she really needs to study English grammar, while some fans came to her defense, saying that she is just a kid.
-She also received a backlash for posting selfies on her social media accounts amid the fact that her mother, Ami Brown, is currently battling an advanced lung cancer.
-Back then, she responded to the commenter that she does not her approval and that she needs to love herself before she can expect others to do so.
+She also received a backlash for posting selfies on her social media accounts amid the fact that her mother, Ami Brown, is currently battling advanced lung cancer.
+Back then, she responded to the commenter that she does not need her approval and that she needs to love herself before she can expect others to do so.

 Rainy has been the most active on social media among her siblings.
 She recently shared an inspirational note for her fans who might be suffering from depression just like her.
 She talked about her struggles with depression and how some people dismiss her feelings because of her age.